-When it comes to roll cooling we all know the objective is to find the perfect balance of heat in order to reduce flaws in your product but did you ever wonder if the reason for some of your flaws are due to a bad spray header design?
+When it comes to roll cooling the objective is to find the perfect balance of heat in order to reduce flaws in your product, but did you ever wonder if the reason for some of your flaws are due to a bad spray header design?

 There are three main factors that when combined will provide you with a optimal spray header design which will lead to a high quality product and long roll life:

 1: Precise Footprint Geometry - Effective and precise footprint geometry is the fundamental requirement to establish a homogeneous cooling application and is achieved by the configuration of a uniform cooling area on the work roll.
 This area is formed by the impingement of an array of adjacent sprays, equally spaced and positioned to assure consistent cooling intensity and impact pressure of the spray, transversely across the cooling area.